Arthur006/financial-advisor-cep/docs/index.md

 # Financial Advisor CEP
-Financial Advisor Client Engagement Platform is a project started by me (Arthur Hoffmann).
+Financial Advisor Client Engagement Platform.

 The platform aims to help Financial Advisors by eliminating some of the friction experienced when on-boarding new clients.
 Especially the process of data capture, and communication with Superannuation/Insurance funds.